debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/motion-detection/readme.md

 ## Motion sensitivity

 The accelerometer sensitivity can be fine-tuned by configuration via the parameter *motion_sensitivity*.
-Prior to this version, this parameter expressed the accelerometer sensitivity in percentage. **From the AT2 v2.3, this parameter accepts different value ranges selecting different modes**:
+Prior to this version, this parameter expressed the accelerometer sensitivity in percentage. **From the MCU FW AT2 v2.3, this parameter accepts different value ranges selecting different modes**:

 -   1-30: **high sensitivity/low power**
 -   100: **Default mode** (same behavior as the default value 0 in the previous versions).